aagarwal-gtr/CG-Assignments/README.md

 Implement the same using OpenGL.

 Assignment 2 Brief:
-Create a walking robot with the given object heirarchy, out of cubes and cuboids.
+Create a walking robot with the given object hierarchy, out of cubes.
-Use 'f' for forward walk, 'b' for backward walk and 'w' to switch from filled to wireframe mode and 'f' for vice versa.
+Use 'f' for forward walk, 'b' for backward walk and 'w' to switch from filled to wire-frame mode and 'f' for vice versa.